TeamDotworld/android-linux-tethering/README.md

 7. Android uses ```192.168.42.100``` as master IP.

 # **Note :**
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method doesn't allow internet sharing from a PC to a tablet.
+1. This method doesn't allow internet sharing from a PC to a tablet.
+2. Remove any ```.rules``` files having same productId and vendorId of the Android USB connection.